cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 ## Troubleshooting

 If you used the example Terraform module provided in this article, then the deployment should be successful.
-However,

-The table below lists some common errors and potential solutions to issues that you may face when importing Terraform modules as Cloudify blueprints.
+However, you may occasionally run into issues when uploading Terraform modules from other sources.
+The table below lists some common errors and potential solutions to issues that you may face when importing Terraform modules as {{< param company_name >}} blueprints.

 | Error | Cause | Solution |
 |---|---|---|